We Value Our Service Members and Their Families

 - Prepare ahead of time for insensitive questions or topics of conversation.
 You don’t need to tell anyone about your experiences unless you want to.
 Practice how to respond or respectfully decline to answer.

 - Search the web for information on mental health and transitioning.
 Identify strategies ahead of time to support your transition.
 Real Warriors and Health.mil are great sites for all soldiers, whether they be active duty, National Guard or Reserve, or veterans and their families.
-The information and tools there can help with everything from budgeting and work to insomnia, PTSD and depression.
+The information and tools there can help with everything from budgeting and work to insomnia, PTSD, and depression.
+Make the Connection additionally shares stories from real veterans on their journey of recovery, transitioning to civilian life, maintaining healthy relationships, managing PTSD, reconnecting with family and so much more.

 - Take care of your body and your mind by proactively finding veteran-friendly health services in your area.
-Wallowa Valley Center for Wellness is one veteran-friendly health services in Wallowa County.
+Wallowa Valley Center for Wellness is one veteran-friendly health service in Wallowa County.
 All our health providers care deeply about veterans and their families.
 You can also obtain information on local services through My HealtheVet, the VA’s online personal health record.
-This site for veterans, active duty service members, and their families provides access to health records, a personal health journal, online VA prescription refill information and details regarding federal and VA benefits and resources.
+This site for veterans, active duty service members, and their families provide access to health records, a personal health journal, online VA prescription refill information, and details regarding federal and VA benefits and resources.

 - Take your time reconnecting with family and friends.
 When you were serving, your role in the family was “distant service member.”
 Now you and your family are developing a new role for you.
 Since time has passed, your new role might not be identical to your role before serving.
 You and your family will adjust and be stronger than before, but don’t expect the adjustments to happen immediately.